Jonathan Majors has been arraigned on charges of harassment and assault

 In a statement to NPR Tuesday, Majors' defense attorney, Priya Chaudhry, claimed that the woman has taken back her allegations in written statements and that Majors called 911 himself over concerns for her mental health.

-Chaudhry has told multiple other media outlets that Majors is "completely innocent" of the charges of assault, strangulation and harassment for which he was arrested in New York City on Saturday.
-She has additionally said that forthcoming video and witness statements will clear him of any wrongdoing.
+In a statement to NPR Sunday, Chaudhry said that Majors is "completely innocent" of the charges of assault, strangulation and harassment for which he was arrested in New York City on Saturday.
+She additionally said that forthcoming video and witness statements will clear him of any wrongdoing.

 The New York City Police Department responded to a call Saturday morning over a domestic dispute between a 33-year-old male and a 30-year-old woman in the Chelsea neighborhood of Manhattan.
 At the time, the woman told police she had been assaulted.
 As of Saturday evening, Majors was no longer in police custody and was released without bail.